unum-cloud/NetworkXum/bench/Readme.md

-# Intro to Benchmarking with PyGraphDB
+# Intro to Benchmarking with PyWrappedDBs

 The intention of benchmarks was to see, how well various DBs can handle graph workloads.
 If you are not familiar with graphs, its just a mathematical term to describe relations between different points.